markdohle/week-18/README.md

 4. Products component.
 Return a div with a header only to see that is works.
 5. index.html.

 Why does the order of the script component files matter?
 If I change the order of the list I get an error.
+If the script order is the same as the order of the Links and Paths, then the error goes away.

 ```Uncaught ReferenceError: Home is not defined```